JorgeDiaz10/ih_datamadpt1121_project_m2/README.md

 ## __Technologies Used:__

 Jupyter Notebook and Tableau.
-SQLite and SQLAlchemy to extract all the information in a CSV file.
+SQLite and SQLAlchemy libraries to extract all the information and transform into a CSV file.

 ---